The 2021 Annual General meeting adopted the following guidelines for remuneration of senior executives.

 Application of, and deviation from, the guidelines

-These guidelines shall apply commencing the 2020 Annual General Meeting until further notice.
+These guidelines shall apply from the 2021 Annual General Meeting until further notice.

 Direct: +46 8 788 52 59